SNeuroble/bis_processing_pipeline/README.md

 fMRI Preprocessing Pipeline for BIS

-Note: The following documentation covers my bash scripts only.
-The nice Python scripts created by [Javid Dadashkarimi](https://github.com/dadashkarimi)
+*Note: The following documentation covers my bash scripts only.
+The excellent Python scripts were created by [Javid Dadashkarimi](https://github.com/dadashkarimi).*

 ## Getting Started